kevindong/MLHHackathonTracker/README.md

 ## Instructions

+You should use Python 3.x.

-You may need to install the `requests` library.
-The easiest way is to run `pip install requests`.
-Obviously, you'll also need to have Python installed.
+You may need to install the `requests` and `lxml` library.
+The easiest way is to run `pip3.x install requests && pip3.x install lxml` where 3.x stands for the current version of Python 3 that you have installed.
+Only replace the `x`.
+Obviously, you'll also need to have Python 3 installed.

-To use this script, just open up terminal, `cd` into the appropriate directory, and then type `python MLH_Hackathon_Tracker.py`.
+To use this script, just open up terminal, `cd` into the appropriate directory, and then type `python3 MLH_Hackathon_Tracker.py`.

 ## License
 MIT License.
 See the `LICENSE` file for details.